bekicot/wwwTiimeworkshopEu/index.md

 positions, options and best practices for actors in this ecosystem, joining different jurisdictions across the Internet?

+### Assurance, Business Cases, Policy and Governance

+Legal and organizatonal frameworks need to evolve to make corss-organizational cooperation scalable and resilient.
+Stakeholdes with different points of view need to articulare legal opinions, local vs. common needs, organitational contraints and contrast differnt models.

 ## TIIME 2017 Date & Location

-The workshop will be held on February 22. - 23.
-2017 in Vienna.
+The workshop will be held on 22.-23.
+February 2017 in Vienna.

 Venue: Technikum Wien, University of Applied Sciences